adrenaline-rushh/a2-persistui/README.md

 ### How were the tasks completed?

+We took around 5-6 hours to complete the assignment fully and then an additional 1-2 hours in trying different things with the assignment.

 1. First, we implemented the interface for Die in the class Die6, and implemented the `roll` and `value` methods.
 2. Next, we moved on to the `WalletViewModel` and calculated the following statistics:
     * `currentBalance` - shows the number of coins earned till now.